Netflix/rend/README.md

  * `memcached ^1.4.24`
  * `go ^1.5.1`

 In order to use the proxy, it is required to have a memcached running on the local machine.
 The recommended version is the latest version, currently 1.4.25.
 This version has the full set of features used by the proxy as well as a bunch of performance and stability improvements.
 The version that ships with Mac OS X does not work (it is very old).
-You can see installation instructions for memcached at memcached.org.
+You can see installation instructions for Memcached at memcached.org.

+To run the project in L1/L2 mode, it is required to run a Rend

 As well, to build Rend, a working Go distribution is required.
-The latest Go version (1.5.2) is used for development.
-Thanks to the Go 1.0 [compatibility promise](https://golang.org/doc/go1compat), it should be able to be compiled and run on earlier versions, though we do not use or test versions earlier than 1.5.2.
+The latest Go version (1.6.2) is used for development.
+Thanks to the Go 1.0 [compatibility promise](https://golang.org/doc/go1compat), it should be able to be compiled and run on earlier versions, though we do not use or test versions earlier than 1.6.2.
 The garbage collection improvements in 1.5 help latency numbers, which is why we don't test on older versions.

 ### Get the Source Code